SuhilMohamed/Assignment/README.md

 The applications will always running on http://localhost:5000.

-Version Control and CI/CD: There are three files in the .github folder: codeql.yml, docker-image.yml, and docker-publish.yml.
-These files are used for continuous integration and continuous deployment (CI/CD) using GitHub Actions.
+Version Control and CI/CD: ```bash
+There are three files in the .github folder: codeql.yml, docker-image.yml, and docker-publish.yml.
+These files are used for continuous integration and continuous deployment (CI/CD) using GitHub Actions.```

+Bash Scripting: ```bash
-Bash Scripting: There is a bash script named backup.sh in the root directory.
-This script is used to create a backup of a specified database.
+There is a bash script named backup.sh in the root directory.
+This script is used to create a backup of a specified database.```

 Terraform: There is a Terraform file named main.tf in the terraform folder.
 This file is used to create an EC2 instance with Ubuntu OS on AWS.